ronak-itechops/Fluid-Example/README.md

 - **Current Behavior**: Any single file change causes a full project rebuild.
 - **Delay**: 5–10 minutes per change (depending on volume size).
 - **Impact**: Significant loss of productivity and increased development times.

-By including this information in your README file, contributors and team members can quickly understand the issue and its impact while exploring potential solutions.